Compare Popular Online Bachelor's in History Programs

 The only exception to the guidance on progressing through one's bachelor's degree is if you have your sights on becoming a history teacher in the school system.
 If this is the case, you must determine in advance of beginning your bachelor's degree program.
 In some states, you’ll need to have history as a major and be simultaneously taking teaching methods coursework.
 Each state is different in this regard.

-Step 4: Participate in Paid Work, Internships, or Volunteer Work in the Field
+Step 4: Intern, Volunteer, or Work in the Field

 Step 5: Complete a Master's Degree Program